Aquaculture – increasing demand brings huge opportunities

 However, increased production intensifies risk.
 The equation is simple – poor water quality and crowded conditions lead to stress and disease.
 It is essential to control the water environment needed to sustain crop health.
 But, control of conventional RAS and flow-through systems has been too complex, and difficult to operate and maintain.
 When a process imbalance can quickly set the stage for an outbreak that decimates the entire crop, it is critical to have the information needed to respond promptly to re-establish proper conditions.

-Other Xylem sites with Aquaculture products
+Xylem brands with Aquaculture products

 MJK Automation develops, manufactures and supplies water instrumentation for control of drinking water, sewage water and industrial water treatment.